claudia9/AU_Hack18/README.md

 this project.
 The packages are listed in the `requirements.txt` file. `[envname]` is the name of the enviromnemt, e.g., `auhack`.

-Before executing any python scripts you will then have to activate the new environment:
+Before executing any python scripts or launching tensorboard, you will then have to activate the new environment:

 **Linux, MacOS**:
 ```bash